Bobsimonoff/LLM-4-Applications-Commentary/docs/OWASP-Mappings-to-other-frameworks-Intro.md

 - [ATLAS](https://atlas.mitre.org/) documents observed real-world attacks against AI.
 Mapping ATLAS builds understanding of how the OWASP risks manifest in actual AI threat scenarios based on evidence.

-This cross-framework mapping aims to connect the dots between OWASP risks and complementary frameworks.
-Please let me know if I should modify or expand this introduction to better convey the value of mapping across each targeted framework.

 ![alt text](./LLM-Top-10-Framework-Mappings/images/Security-Frameworks-Template.png)